 Professional Certificate in Children and Loss

-The course aims to equip practitioners with skills to understand and support grieving children.
+This ‘Professional Certificate in Children and Loss’ course aims to equip professionals who work with children and adolescents with the skills to understand and support grieving children.
 When a child experiences loss, either through death or a parental separation, their needs are often misunderstood or overlooked.
-Children may express their grief in ways that are different to adults their reactions can go unrecognised.
+Children may express their grief in ways that are different to adults and often their reactions can go unrecognised.

 Specific educational objectives